typora/support.typora.io/_posts/2021-11-21-activation.md

 ## I cannot activate Typora

-### Error message "Please input a valid license code".
+### Error message "Please input a valid license code."

 Please check if your license code is valid.
 The license code has a format in the style of XXXXXXXX-XXXXXXXX-XXXXXX-XXXXXX-XXXXXX, with capital letters and numbers.